hilaryrowe/documentation3/oeeCalculations/roger-quality.md

 ## **Quality Calculation**

 Quality is a measure of the asset's yield, that is, its satisfactory output relative to its total output over a specific time horizon \(shift, daily, weekly, or monthly\).

 **Quality Formula**

 ![](/assets/Screen Shot 2016-08-15 at 2.35.04 PM.png)

 Quality is expressed as a percentage between 0% and 100%, with 100% being the value when an asset has operated with perfect Total Output quality or no Defect Items.
-These two factors of quality are dervied as follows.
+These two factors of quality are derived as follows.

 ### **Defect Items**